 Student evaluation in the Department of Counseling is both informal and formal.
 Informal feedback regarding your development as a counselor and counseling student comes from multiple sources including your instructors, advisor, and field site supervisor and, on rare occasions, the Department Chair.
-Formal evaluation is based on: a) course grades, b) field placement supervisor and instructor evaluations, and c) indicators of counselor-in-training competencies identified on the Professional Disposition Assessment (PDA).
-These evaluation tools provide both formative (used during the learning process to help shape, affirm, correct, or enhance, an example might be coaching meetings) and summative assessment (at the end of a learning experience, how well are you able to demonstrate the necessary knowledge, skills, or behaviors, an example might be a final exam).
+Formal evaluation is based on: a) course grades, b) field placement supervisor and instructor evaluations, and c) indicators of counselor-in-training competencies identified on the Professional Disposition Assessment (PDA; found in the Appendix at the end of this Handbook).
+These evaluation tools provide both formative (used during the learning process to help shape, affirm, redirect, or enhance; an example might be coaching meetings) and summative assessment (at the end of a learning experience, how well are you able to demonstrate the necessary knowledge, skills, or behaviors, an example might be a final exam).
 These formative and summative assessment processes are used within classes and internships as well as more general reflection on your demonstration of behavior that is consistent with professional standards and expectations of a student in a professional counselor education program.
 The next few sections describe this in depth and at the end of this Handbook, we provide a full description of this process and sample of the assessment.